libesmtp/libESMTP/docs/critique.md

 means properties are difficult to implement.
 This is discussed below for Python.

-This deficiency should be addressed in a future release.

 ----

 ## Naming Conventions

 ### Namespace

-Since C does not have any concept of namespaces for functions or variables, all the API calls are prefixed with `smtp_`.
+Since C has no concept of namespaces for functions or variables, all the API calls are prefixed with `smtp_`.
 I thought about using `esmtp_` but that seemed too long!
-Although not implemented until quite recently, the namespace prefix also allowed a linker map file to remove public references to internal calls, which do not use the namespace prefix.
-A further advantage of doing this is avoiding unintended conflicts with third-party libraries or application code.
-The use of undocumented internal APIs can be a major barrier to development, especially if significant applications rely on them.

 ### Objects and Methods